AshleyAlexJacob/ML--OPS-Flow---Churn-Prediction/README.md

 churn_model
 ==============================

-This is a test project to practise the MlFlow lifecycle
+This is a project to implement machine learning pipeline flows for a production ready application powered by A.I

 Project Organization
 ------------